Ryan Johansen: Nashville Predators (2016–2023)

 During the 2022–23 season, Johansen was reunited with former Portland Winter Hawks teammate Nino Niederreiter.
 By late November, the duo had combined for 14 goals in 18 games.
 The two were joined by Tolvanen for six games before he was removed from the top line.
 On November 11, 2022, Johansen played in his 800th career NHL game against the Colorado Avalanche.
 In February 2023, during a game against the Vancouver Canucks, Johansen was inadvertently cut by the skate of Quinn Hughes and underwent surgery on his lower right leg.
 At the time of the injury, he ranked fifth on the Predators with 28 points through 55 games.
 Johansen was expected to need 12 weeks to recover and thus miss the remainder of the regular season.

-Colorado Avalanche and Philadelphia Flyers (2023–2024)
+Colorado Avalanche, Philadelphia Flyers, and retirement (2023–2026)

 Following the 2022–23 season and seven and a half seasons within the Predators organization, Johansen was traded at 50% retention for the remaining two years of his contract to the Colorado Avalanche in exchange for the rights to Alex Galchenyuk on June 24, 2023.
 On March 6, 2024, Johansen was traded to the Philadelphia Flyers, and placed on waivers.
 He cleared waivers the next day and was assigned to Philadelphia's AHL affiliate, the Lehigh Valley Phantoms.
 However, due to an existing injury that was discovered during the trade and NHL rules regarding the assignment of injured NHL players to a team's AHL team roster, he was required to remain on the NHL roster.

-On August 20, 2024, Johansen was placed on unconditional waivers following material breach of contract.
+On August 20, 2024, Johansen was placed on unconditional waivers by Philadelphia following material breach of contract.
+However, the National Hockey League Players' Association filed a grievance on Johansen's behalf on September 26, disputing the alleged breach of contract.
+Following a hearing in February 2025, an independent arbitrator ruled in favor of Philadelphia on August 12, allowing Johansen's contract to be terminated.

+On March 19, 2026, Johansen officially announced his retirement from hockey.